Feelin' Fine: Ultrabeat version

 "Feelin' Fine" was the second single released by British electronic music group Ultrabeat.
 It peaked at number 12 on the UK Singles Chart.
 The track was available on CD and 12-inch vinyl formats.
-Remixes for the song were provided by CJ Stone, KB Project, Flip & Fill, and by the writer and vocalist of the song, Darren Styles.
+Remixes for the song were provided by CJ Stone, KB Project, Flip & Fill, Scott Brown, and by the writer and vocalist of the song, Darren Styles.